ZeldOcarina/nu-dentistry/cavity-fillings.md

   heading: PAIN-FREE FILLINGS AND RESTORATIONS
   text: LEAVE THE STRESS BEHIND DURING YOUR FILLING WITH SEDATION DENTISTRY!
   copy: |-
     At Nu Dentistry, we're well-aware that patients can be nervous about their upcoming filling, especially if they've had bad experiences in the past with less than stellar dentists.
 That's why we commit ourselves so completely to our patients' full comfort.
-If you're interested in using one of these options for your upcoming treatment, call us today at (832) 916-4144.
+If you're interested in using one of these options for your upcoming treatment, call us today at <a href='tel:+8329164144' title='Click to Call Us'>(832) 916-4144</a>.

-    While our office offers local anesthesia for all restorations to numb the tooth and surrounding area thoroughly, we also have several **[sedation options](/houston-tx/specialty-dentistry/sedation-dentistry/)** available upon request:
+    While our office offers local anesthesia for all restorations to numb the tooth and surrounding area thoroughly, we also have several <a href='/houston-tx/specialty-dentistry/sedation-dentistry/' target='_blank' class='paragraph-link'>sedation options</a> available upon request:
   image: ''
   cards:
   - heading: NITROUS OXIDE